Header Image

 Social withdrawal is a common symptom of ADHD.
 It arises for various reasons, e.g. because no positive feedback is expected or the need for security and control is too great.
 Girls with ADHD are more likely to show social withdrawal and have more difficulty being recognized.
 Adult people with ADHD have difficulty solving problems in social situations, especially due to fears of social interaction.

-ADHD can lead to a reduced ability to recognize the emotions of others as well as increased social anxiety, which naturally exacerbates social problems.
+ADHD can lead to reduced ability to recognize the emotions of others as well as increased social anxiety, which naturally exacerbates social problems.

 Loneliness often occurs as a consequence of social withdrawal and is associated with increased introverted symptoms.